japila-books/apache-spark-internals/docs/SparkContext.md

 cancelStage(stageId: Int, reason: String): Unit
 ----

-`cancelStage` simply requests `DAGScheduler` xref:scheduler:DAGScheduler.adoc#cancelJob[to cancel a Spark stage] (with an optional `reason`).
+`cancelStage` simply requests `DAGScheduler` scheduler:DAGScheduler.md#cancelJob[to cancel a Spark stage] (with an optional `reason`).

-NOTE: `cancelStage` is used when `StagesTab` link:spark-webui-StagesTab.adoc#handleKillRequest[handles a kill request] (from a user in web UI).
+NOTE: `cancelStage` is used when `StagesTab` spark-webui-StagesTab.md#handleKillRequest[handles a kill request] (from a user in web UI).

 == [[dynamic-allocation]] Programmable Dynamic Allocation

-SparkContext offers the following methods as the developer API for xref:ROOT:spark-dynamic-allocation.adoc[]:
+SparkContext offers the following methods as the developer API for ROOT:spark-dynamic-allocation.md[]:

 * <<requestExecutors, requestExecutors>>
 * <<killExecutors, killExecutors>>